dayseanm04/Hospital-Network-Design-Project/implementation-tasks/03-Services/NAT/01-Configure-PAT-on-HS-EDGE-R1-for-ISP1.md

  5 deny any
 ```

-Note: This translates Floor1 - 3 and the IT Department
+Note: This translates Floor1 - 3 and the IT Department.
+It dosent translate the IP for the internal servers in the Server VLAN (10.10.10.0/27)